 View from the Emporium in South Bank*

-Why I think Brisbane is not worth visiting
+Why I sometimes say Brisbane is not worth visiting

 Don’t misunderstand me.
 Even if I didn’t fall in love at first sight; I enjoy living in Brisbane.
 I find it relaxing and easy-going.